aaronshaf/dem/README.md

-Download an ECMAScript module and its dependencies.
+Download an ECMAScript module and its relative dependencies.

 ## Install